Pages

 Saturday, February 9, 2013

-The recipe I am sharing with you today is Alice's Cocoa Brownies with Browned Butter and Walnuts.
-The browned butter add a rich nutty flavor, working in harmony with the fudgy chocolate and the crisp bites of walnuts.
+The recipe I am sharing with you is Alice's Cocoa Brownies with Browned Butter and Walnuts.
+The browned butter adds a rich nutty flavor, working in harmony with the fudgy chocolate and the crisp bites of walnuts.
 If you are not used to working with browned butter, don't be afraid to allow the butter to get really brown.
 These are my favorite brownies.
+Another "house-favorite brownie recipe is likely the most intense brownie that I make for the chocolate fanatic in my house.
+I make it at least monthly.
+But this one is all for me.

 Cocoa Brownies with Browned Butter and Walnuts